Serving over 4,000 patients per year

 NarSarah Photo Gallery

-The NarSarah Clinic began in 2004 and opened for business in a local residence in 2005.
+The NarSarah Clinic began in 2002 and opened officially in 2005.
 The clinic then moved to a facility built in 2006 and 2007.
 In 2008, major funds were acquired that allowed for further expansion including 9 rooms plus storage areas.

 From 2010 to 2014, the clinic grew in patient load and gained the respect of local health officials.
 NarSarah is now registered as a primary health care facility and the clinic and Kabala Hospital have developed a partnership to better serve the people throughout the region.
 Learn more about the clinic’s history here.